 Lincoln Book Festival is organised and managed by the Lincoln Book Festival Company limited by guarantee.
 This is a not-for-profit organisation comprised of trustees/directors and committee members, all of them volunteers.

 The festival’s Patron is Lord Cormack and the programme is supported each year by generous local businesses, organisations and individuals through sponsorship and in-kind support.
-Lincoln Book Festival 2018 is supported by grant funding from Arts Council England through the National Lottery.View our sponsors
+Lincoln Book Festival 2018 was supported by grant funding from Arts Council England through the National Lottery.View our sponsors

 Lincoln Book Festival is committed to honouring the rich heritage of the city of Lincoln by delivering a literary festival with history at its heart that appeals to audiences of all ages.
 Each year the festival aims to offer a varied and interesting programme under different theme or topic.